 - Once the pasta is cooked through, turn off the heat and stir in the lemon juice and dill.
-Season to taste and serve.
+Season to taste with more salt and pepper if needed and serve.

 - For a gluten-free option: Use gluten-free pasta (such as chickpea) or substitute the pasta with 3/4 cup rice.
 If you use rice, add it when you add the chicken so it fully cooks.
 I recommend white rice, since it cooks faster than brown.

 - For a dairy-free option: Use ghee or olive oil instead of butter to brown the vegetables.

 - To make ahead and freeze: Do everything as directed except don’t the pasta.
 Freeze in an airtight container for up to 6 months.
 When you are ready to serve, defrost on the stovetop and add the pasta to cook.
 Otherwise, it will turn very mushy.